ABO Blood Group System

 Blood bank technicians are trained to recognize these atypical reactions and to take steps to ensure that the blood type is accurately determined.
 In some cases, additional testing may be needed, such as molecular testing or absorption-elution testing.

-Laboratory Investigations for ABO Blood Group Typing
+ABO Blood Group Typing using ABO Rh Tests

 The laboratory investigations for ABO blood grouping are: